centipeda/zynq-benchmark/README.md

 ### Notes
 * If an error such as `XSCTHELPER INFO: Empty Workspace` appears during the build process, rebooting the build computer may resolve the issue.
-* All benchmarks were run on a Zynq Z-7020 armv7 Cortex-A9 MPCore processor, with gcc version 6.2.1.
+* All benchmarks were run on a Zynq Z-7020 armv7 Cortex-A9 MPCore processor on a Mars PM3 evaluation board, with gcc version 6.2.1.